SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 Building an Experiment
 **********************

-Borealis has a large, extensible set of features and this means that experiments can land up having lots of functionality and complicated functions.
+Borealis has an extensive set of features and this means that experiments can end up having lots of functionality and complicated functions.
 To help organize writing of experiments, we've designed the system so that experiments can be broken into smaller components, called slices, that interface together with other components to perform desired functionality.
 An experiment can have a single slice or several working together, depending on the complexity.

 Each slice contains the information needed about a specific pulse sequence to run.
 The parameters of a slice contain features such as pulse sequence, frequency, fundamental time lag spacing, etc. These are the parameters that researchers will be familiar with.